 Pay In Cash

+In Dar Es Salaam, we found an ATM so you can stock up before you go to the island.
 The ATM outside the Tanzania Women’s Bank down the street from the Azam Marine Ferry Terminal (where you’ll take the ferry on over) takes Visa and MasterCard, but has a 400,000 Tanzanian schilling limit (that’s pretty typical).
 There is also a National Bank of Commerce down on the corner from the Azam Marine Ferry Terminal and a sometimes out-of-order ATM in the airport to use before you visit Tanzania.

 Getting Around The Island